fp7-netide/Tools/logger/README.md

 #Logger for Ryu shim layer

 The Logger for Ryu shim layer is one of the several tools which are provided in NetIDE project for diagnosing network problems.
 It is composed by two modules.
 The first one, called 'logpub' captures the messages exchanged between shim layer and backend and send them to a queue.
 The second one retrieves the messages and prints them into a terminal.
-RabbitMW is used in order to develop this tool.
+RabbitMQ is used in order to develop this tool.

 ## Installation